Taylor Swift Went Blue In Her "Me!" Video — & Fans Are Freaking Out

-Swift's hair, which she strategically dyed hot pink ahead of her promotional campaign, was one of the first indicators that a candy-coloured video would drop.
-The pink hair was different for Swift, who we've only ever seen with variations of blonde, but symbolic of a colourful new era for the singer — especially when it was followed by post after post of pastel imagery on her Instagram feed, colourful outfits, and even confetti-strewn nails.
+Swift's hair, which she strategically dyed hot pink ahead of her promotional campaign, was one of the first indicators that a candy-colored video would drop.
+The pink hair was different for Swift, who we've only ever seen with variations of blonde, but symbolic of a colorful new era for the singer — especially when it was followed by post after post of pastel imagery on her Instagram feed, colorful outfits, and even confetti-strewn nails.

 Advertisement